jfrank-summit/home-ai/README.md

 ## Current Status

 This project is in its early experimental stages.
 Features and APIs are subject to frequent changes as we explore different approaches and technologies.
+We're learning and building together, combining industry experience with fresh perspectives.

 ## Contributing